anas-didi95/anasdidi-dev/content/blog/_docker-compose-postgres/index.md

 ![Server connection](./07-server-connection.png)
 *Figure 07: Server connection*

 And click **Save** to finish create.
-After done, we can access the database from the sidebar.
+After done, we can get access to the database from the sidebar.

 ![Database dashboard](./08-database-dashboard.png)
 *Figure 08: Database dashboard*